bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 Most of these are enterprise-grade features that we don't have to worry about.
 The two services you should know about are:

-- **EC2**: "Elastic Compute Cloud", this is the service for renting compute time on the servers in Amazon's cloud
+- **EC2**: "Elastic Compute Cloud", this is the service for renting compute time on the servers in Amazon's cloud.
-- **S3**: "Simple Storage Service", this service is for storing data
+- **S3**: "Simple Storage Service", this service is for storing data.

 Everything we'll be doing here is within the **EC2** service.

 To get to the EC2 dashboard, after logging in:

-- Click 'Services' on the toolbar in the upper-left
+- Click 'Services' on the toolbar in the upper-left;
-- Navigate to "EC2" under the "Compute" section
+- Then, navigate to "EC2" under the "Compute" section.

 ## Regions

-Most things you work with in AWS will be scoped to a 'Region'.
-Basically, Amazon has datacenters all over the world and you can choose which one you want to use for renting servers and storing data.
+The instances you work with in AWS are scoped to a "region".
+Basically, Amazon has data centers all over the world, and you can choose which one you want to use for renting servers and storing data.

-If you were running a large website, you'd want servers in many regions for speed and redundancy.
+If you are running a large website, you would need servers in many regions for speed and redundancy.

-In our case, we just need to be aware that regions exist and how to select the 'current' region.
+In our case, we just need to be aware that there are regions and how to choose the "current" region.

-Whenever you view a service, you are only showed the servers and data that are in the 'current' region.
-You can see your region and switch it by looking at the dropdown in the upper-right corner (shown below).
+When you view a service, you will only see the servers and data that are in the "current" region.
+You can see and change your region by looking at the dropdown in the upper right corner (see below).

-The choice of region isn't permanent in any sense - you can create servers in one region, then create some more in another region, and switch back and forth as you manage either group.
-However, best to just pick a region close to you and remain in it.
-If you ever sign on and all your servers seem to be missing - don't fret, you probably just have the wrong region selected.
+The choice of region is not permanent in any way - you can create servers in one region, then create a few more in another region, and switch back and forth while managing both groups.
+However, it's best to just choose a region near you and stay in it.
+If you ever log in and all your servers seem to be missing - do not worry, you probably just picked the wrong region.

 <img src="images/AWSRegions.PNG" alt="AWS Regions" width="300">